Question from Shane: I recently found your blog, and I love it. Great job!

 However, if the laptop was powered up when you removed the hard drive and installed the SSD in its place then there’s always a chance that a momentary power spike could have caused a small amount of damage that could possibly manifest itself somewhere down the line.

-Bottom line: While it’s always good practice to remove a laptop’s battery before removing or installing any internal components, I believe it’s very unlikely that you damaged your laptop while swapping the drives out.
+Bottom line: While it’s always good practice to disconnect a laptop’s battery before removing or installing any internal components, I believe it’s very unlikely that you damaged your laptop while swapping the drives out.

 Update from Shane: Thanks a lot, Rick.
 That really puts my mind at ease because I did shut the laptop down before I started working on it.